ttricco/sarracen/docs/paper/paper.md

 code. `yt` [@yt] is a general purpose analysis and visualization package for volumetric astrophysical data.
-Originally designed for data from grid-based codes, recent versions have added support to store SPH particle data directly (instead of storing only a mesh interpolation). `Plonk` [@plonk] is the work most similar to ours, but uses custom data structures for storing particle data and is limited to reading HDF5 data from the `Phantom` [@phantom] SPH code.
+Originally designed for data from grid-based codes, recent versions have added support to store SPH particle data directly (instead of storing only a mesh interpolation). `ParaView` [@paraview] and `VisIt` [@visit] are two open-source visualization applications that can be used with SPH data and scale to large data sets. `ParaView` and `VisIt` additionally offer scripting in Python.
+`Plonk` [@plonk] is the work most similar to ours, but uses custom data structures for storing particle data and is limited to reading HDF5 data from the `Phantom` [@phantom] SPH code.

 Our goal with `Sarracen` is to provide a Python package that implements the robust interpolation and visualization of SPH data offered by `Splash`, but which can be